Yvonne202202/Creative-Making-Advanced-Physical-Computing/README.md

 I did some research online and after I got those sensors.
 After that, I ran separate module tests on the acoustic sensor, pressure sensor, servo and telesfit rod using the online test code.
 I started the circuit design, after making sure that the components were working properly.

+We went to purchase some materials for the exterior of the device, like tin foil and some clay.
+We chose these materials because tinfoil makes our installation look more technological.
+And we're going to make mechanical branches that are as long as octopus tentacles.
+Due to the influence of the center of gravity, a heavy and strong root is needed to stabilize the branch.
+It's been a easy week.
+The next two weeks were very busy.

 ![](https://github.com/Yvonne202202/Creative-Making-Advanced-Physical-Computing/blob/main/images/week7.png)
 ![](https://github.com/Yvonne202202/Creative-Making-Advanced-Physical-Computing/blob/main/images/7-2.png)